How to Setup a Home Office - 9 Tips to Stay Productive!

 3. Choose the right desk

 Your desk is the cornerstone for your home office.
 Once you have selected where you will set up your office, measure how much space you have for a desk.
 Consider the size of your computer, phone, printer, or other devices that have to rest on the surface.
 Also keep in mind, how much space you need to take notes, stack paperwork, or conduct other daily tasks.
 For some, a simple desk with a moderate workspace is fine.
 For others, a separate desk for the computer and workspace might be necessary.
+If you have a hard time sitting for long periods, you might want to consider a standing desk from somewhere like Aiterminal.

 4. Get a comfy chair